kunzels/8thLightReadingList/readme.md

 Sqlite3 documentation, specific to ruby.
 Some more references are linked here as well.
 Ruby version >= 1.8.7 is required.
 * https://rubydoc.info/gems/sqlite3/1.3.8/frames

 dotenv is used to allow for an easier key setup then previously explored.
 This documentation refers to rails, however the gem can be used without requiring a rails setup.
+No Ruby version requirement.
 * https://github.com/bkeepers/dotenv

 Byebug is included.
 This would be removed on a production build, but it is included if you'd like to use it.
 Simply place debugger on a line.
 See documentation here.
 Ruby version >= 2.4.0 is required.